Deep-Dive-Coding-Fullstack-Licensing/pwp-hosting-starter/README.md

 --email your@email.you \
 -d dont-blindly-copy-past.face-palm -d www.dont-blindly-copy-past.face-palm
 ```
-### Setting Up Production Containers for PWP
+## Setting Up Production Containers for PWP
 1. add `/starter-code/frontend.Dockerfile` to your project's `/public_html/Dockerfile`
-2. add `/starter-code/php.Dockerfile` to your project's `/php/Dockerfile`
+2. add `/starter-code/src.Dockerfile` to your project's `/src/Dockerfile`

-* __optional__: If you are not using HTTPS
-	* add `/starter-code/default-docker-compose.yml` to your project's `/docker-compose.yml`
-	* add `/starter-code/default.conf` to `/production.conf`
-		* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
-	* add `/starter-code/default-doceker-compose` to your projects
-`/docker-compose.yml`
-		* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
-	* run `docker-compose up -d`
-### Configuring Containers to Use HTTPS
+## Configuring Containers to Use HTTPS
 1. add `/starter-code/production.conf` to your projects `/production.conf`
 	* make sure to replace every instance of `dont-blindly-copy-past.face-palm` with your actual url
 2. replace `/starter-code/production-doceker-compose.yml` with your project's `/docker-compose.yml` \